gravitational/teleport/rfd/0080-piv-private-key.md

  - perform cryptographic operations with a hardware key's stored private keys
  - store and retrieve certificates directly on a hardware key

-However, the PKCS#11 interface is complex, hard, to use, and does not provide a standard for slot management or attestation.
+However, the PKCS#11 interface is complex, hard to use, and does not provide a standard for slot management or attestation.
 Since we currently only plan to support yubikeys, which are PIV-compatible, we will use PIV for its ease of use and additional capabilities.

 #### PIV